-Faculty receive an automatic email alert the beginning of the term from the CSD system indicating CSD students are in your course(s).
-Check your Campus Connection account for a listing of self-disclosed CSD students in your courses and students, classroom and test-taking accommodations.
+Faculty receive an automatic email alert at the beginning of the term from the CSD system indicating CSD students are in their course(s).
+Check your Campus Connection account for a listing of self-disclosed CSD students in their courses and student, classroom and test-taking accommodations.

-Faculty Instructions for CSD Access will provide you with procedures on how to access student information and test requests as well as information you need to provide to CSD.
+Faculty instructions for CSD access provide faculty with procedures on how to access student information and test requests, as well as information they need to provide to CSD.

-Students are issued a range of accommodations based on their documented disabilities and CSD staff observations in their direct work with students.
-Students access their accommodations at their discretion during the term and may select just some of them for your particular class.
+Students are issued a range of accommodations based on their documented disabilities and CSD staff observations during their direct work with students.
+Students access their accommodations at their discretion during the term and may select just some of them for a faculty member's particular class.

 It may be appropriate for a student to use adaptive equipment in the classroom, e.g., CCTV, for low vision/legally blind students.
 Equipment may be independently used at the student's desk or may be placed strategically in the classroom; instructors may also be requested to wear a microphone.
 In the latter case, CSD staff will set up the equipment before class and remove it at the conclusion.
 For night classes, CSD is not available to remove equipment at the conclusion of the class, and we ask that you leave it in place for pick up the next morning as this equipment is vulnerable to breakage and expensive to replace.

 CSD provides a free loan program of assistive technology for students to support their reading, writing and note-taking.
 Some of this technology is visible in the classroom; others are not or used out of class.
 Faculty knowledge of this technology is important for both the professor and the student to ensure appropriate access to accommodations.